studiospring/studiospring.github.io/source/2016/double-doughnut.html.markdown

 First, let's set the scene with a little history about design process models.
 The earliest model that I am aware of is the <a href="https://www.goodreads.com/book/show/592952.Universal_Traveler"><em>Universal Traveler's</em></a> ["Traveler's Map"](https://www.brainpickings.org/2011/11/11/the-universal-traveler-koberg-bagnall/).
 This was developed in the 1970s and is remarkably similar to the models that have developed since, suggesting that there is a fundamental approach to creative problem solving.
 Compared to current thinking, it is a little light on user-centredness, focusing more on the creative process, now known as [design thinking](https://en.wikipedia.org/wiki/Design_thinking#cite_note-21).

 Next came the double diamond.
 What is nice about this model is that it reveals the broadening and narrowing of scope along the design process.
-The **discovery** phase is one of casting a broad research net to understand the problem, then distill that in to a clearly **defined** problem. **Development** also expands in scope as you let go of constraints and ideate, only to narrow down and refine the solutions that you ultimately **deliver**.
+The **discovery** phase is one of casting a broad research net to understand the problem, then distilling that in to a clearly **defined** problem. **Development** also expands in scope as you let go of constraints and ideate, only to narrow down and refine the solutions that you ultimately **deliver**.

 The other well known model is the Stanford d.school [design thinking process](http://dschool.stanford.edu/redesigningtheater/the-design-thinking-process/).
 This model is also linear and follows a similar process, but is presented somewhat simplistically.
 It has since been [updated](https://dschool.stanford.edu/groups/k12/wiki/17cff/Steps_in_a_Design_Thinking_Process.html) to be more cyclical, at the expense of simplicity.